certat/intelmq-webinput-csv/docs/User-Guide.md

 #### Preview

-* timezone: The timezone will only be added if there is no plus sign in the existing value.
+* timezone: The timezone will only be added if there is no timezone detected in the existing value.
 Used for both time.source and time.observation.
 * dry run: sets classification type and identifier to `test`

 ##### Custom Input fields